Tax identifiers

 On the other hand, not including thetaxIdentifiers

 array in a registered checkout has no effect.
-In this scenario, we automatically apply any applicable tax identifiers that are saved to the customer's account.
+In this scenario, we automatically apply any applicable tax identifiers saved to the customer's account.

 In some countries, customers are required to provide a valid tax identifier when conducting online transactions.
 If customers in these countries don't provide this information, Digital River blocks their orders from being placed.